 The short answer: no!
 However, for non-US citizens like international students and undocumented students, options to relieve some of the tuition burden are limited because they cannot receive any federally funded aid.
 This mean that they cannot complete the FAFSA or receive federal aid, including subsidized loans and work-study jobs.
-In addition, many scholarships opportunities are only open to U.S. citizens.
+In addition, many scholarship opportunities are only open to US citizens.

 Even if federally funded aid is not an option, there are other ways to pay for college.
 So what options are available to undocumented students and international students?

 For International Students